-As students get the hang of the texture, Chef Stephen says taffy making is fairly simple.
+As students get the hang of the texture, Chef Stephen says taffy pulling by hand is fairly simple.
 However, he recommends following a few rules of thumb: First, make sure to use a thermometer that goes up to 252˚F, such as a candy thermometer.
 Second, use regular granulated, cane sugar.
 Last, have fun with flavor and color combinations.
 “You can flavor them in any way!,” Chef Stephen says.
 “There’s chicken and waffles, s’mores or maple-bacon.
 You can do multiple colors, swirl together or stack colors like candy corn.
 You can play around with it.
 It is super fun to see how sugar evolves into taffy and the magic that that brings.”

-Here are our saltwater taffy ingredients and method.
+Here is our saltwater taffy recipe: